BuoyantIO/hazl-orders-playground/README.md

 source settings.sh
 ```

-Now that you have a trial login, open an additional browser window or tab, and open **[Buoyant Cloud](https://buoyant.cloud)**. _Log in with the credentials you used for your trial account_.
+Now that you have a trial login, if you're using Buoyant Cloud, open an additional browser window or tab, and log in to **[Buoyant Cloud](https://buoyant.cloud)**. _Log in with the credentials you used for your trial account_.

 ## Playground: `k3d` Cluster Configurations